x7-labs/git-code-annotate/README.rst

 modify the configuration according to https://github.com/x7-labs/git-code-annotate-tutorial/blob/annotation_config/.git-code-annotate.yml

 If you want to add the configuration to the repository this might create problems because the configuration will be viewed as an annotation.
-There are several ways around this. you can add the configuration to the git repository *before* creating the annotation branch.
+To work around this you can add the configuration to the git repository *before* creating the annotation branch.
 Therefore the differences between the master branch and the annotation branch will only contain the differences.